Table of Contents

 The pickups themselves are labeled with the Seymour Duncan brand name.
 This will at least help you along.
 But this is a great example of a company that uses another brand’s pickups in their guitars.

 When all else fails, you can also try to figure out what pickups are in your guitar by looking up the model or serial number.

-Seymour Duncan began using codes after 2002 for customers to identify their guitar pickups and even include dimensions.
+Seymour Duncan began using codes after 2002.
+Specifically for customers to identify their guitar pickups and even include dimensions.

-The only hard part when it comes to finding the label, is that they are normally applied to the backside of the pickups.
+Finding the label can be tough.
+They are normally applied to the backside of the pickups.
 This means that you will have to remove the pickup from the guitar to get at it.

 If your guitar has a pickguard, simply remove the screws holding it to the body.
 They are normally located around the perimeter, or edges, of the pickguard.
 Once they are removed, carefully lift it from the guitar and flip it over.
 Be careful with the wires.